Four High Level, Alberta high school graduates were recently honoured for their work at a local pharmacy.

 The students from High Level Public School were recognized on Friday, July 26, 2019, with a potluck celebration at the High Level IDA pharmacy.

-IDA owner, Jan Welke, insists on the importance of supporting high school students who are focussed on academics, especially those looking at professional careers in health care.
+IDA owner, Jan Welke, insists on the importance of supporting high school students who are focused on academics, especially those looking at professional careers in health care.

 “I wish I had this opportunity when I was younger.”